| |

 Reduction of the already small amounts available under

-PDS for the below poverty line households (usually 35
+PDS for the below poverty line households (usually

-into semi-starvation or open starvation, as well as
+more people into semi-starvation or open starvation,

-have a devastating effect on increasing nutritional
+as well as have a devastating effect on increasing

-deficiencies which have major effects on development.
+nutritional deficiencies which have major effects

 But that is not the only adverse implication of this